jordanspooner/haskell-web-crawler/Readme.md

 ## Functionality

-This is a command line program, that given a URL, returns a JSON which lists all the viewable pages on that subdomain, and for each page gives its URL and a list of any assets which it links to.
+This is a concurrent web crawler that ouptus to STDOUT a JSON formatted list of all the reachable pages on that subdomain, and for each page gives its URL and a list of any static assets which it links to.

-## Example
+### Example

 Given the input `www.haskell.org`, the program should return a JSON formatted string similar to the one below: